TheSevenPens/WebDrawTabLagSim/ARCHITECTURE.md

 Simulated screen buffer management.
 Creates and manages a low-resolution offscreen canvas with a Float32Array color buffer for response time blending.
 Key exports: `createScreen(w, h)`, `resizeScreen(screen, w, h)`, `shouldRefresh(screen, dtMs, hz)`, `commitFrame(screen, responseMs, dtMs)`, `renderScreenToMain(ctx, screen, W, H, showGrid)`, `drawPixelGrid(ctx, ...)`.

 ### `src/components/Canvas.svelte`
 The most complex component.
 Uses `onMount` for canvas setup, HiDPI scaling, double buffering, pre-warm, and `requestAnimationFrame` loop.
 Uses `$effect` to reactively recompute tracks when lag/speed/path props change.
+Canvas has a constant height of 600px with width derived from the aspect ratio; changing aspect ratio triggers a simulation reinit (reset + pre-warm).
+When `frozen` is true, the entire render loop is skipped (true pause).
+When `paused` is true, pen movement stops but the simulation continues so b and c catch up.
 When screen mode is enabled, the render loop branches: brush stroke and pointer are drawn to the screen canvas, blended through the response time buffer, then composited onto the main canvas.
 Full-resolution overlays (pen, labels, circles, tracks) are drawn on top.
 Fullscreen/resize triggers a reset and pre-warm to prevent erratic brush trail artifacts.

 ### `src/lib/presets.js`
 Pure localStorage CRUD for named preset configurations.
 Storage key: `lag-viz-presets`.
-Format: `[{ name, data }]` where `data` contains all 30 settings values.
+Format: `[{ name, data }]` where `data` contains all settings values (including `pointerSize` and `aspectRatio`).
 Key exports: `loadPresetList()`, `savePreset(name, data)`, `deletePreset(name)`, `renamePreset(oldName, newName)`, `exportPresets()`, `importPresets(jsonString)`.

 ### `src/components/Presets.svelte`
 Preset management UI component.
 Provides a save input field, a scrollable preset list (click to load, rename via pencil icon, delete via x button), and export/import buttons.
 Uses a `children` snippet prop to render inside SidePanel.
 Calls into `presets.js` for all storage operations.